-By 2029/30, transport will be responsible for 30% of Council's BAU emissions.
+By 2029/30, transport will be responsible for 41% of Council's BAU emissions.
 Some staff commute is accounted for in Council's fleet as a number of staff members have access to fleet vehicles under Council's leaseback and packaged vehicle arrangements.

 Key emission reduction opportunities for transport and plant include:

 - Develop and implement a Low Emission Vehicle Transition Plan for Council's fleet (in line with adopted Net Zero target).
-This Plan shall include: - A proposed fleet procurement model which provides a pathway for gradual replacement of Internal Combustion Engines to Electric Vehicles (EV/PHEV/HEV) to achieve required emission outcomes against target, whilst updating Council's budget as required to minimise total cost of ownership. - continue to annually revise the vehicle list for leaseback/ packaged and other. - Vehicle provision to consider current market availability of fit for purpose vehicles which support lowest total cost of ownership. - Policy changes to support the switch to lower emission vehicles. - Ongoing monitoring of Council's low emission vehicle performance. - Early trials of EV heavy vehicles for selected categories.
+This Plan shall include: - A proposed fleet procurement model which provides a pathway for gradual replacement of Internal Combustion Engines to Electric Vehicles (EV/PHEV/HEV) to achieve required emission outcomes against target, whilst updating Council's budget as required to minimise total cost of ownership. - continue to annually revise the vehicle list for leaseback/ packaged and other. - Vehicle provision to consider current market availability of fit for purpose vehicles which support lowest total cost of ownership. - Policy changes to support the switch to lower emission vehicles. - Ongoing monitoring of Council's low emission vehicle performance. - Early trials of EV heavy vehicles for selected categories. - Installation of EV charging stations in various sites for EV fleet.